Through the Blue

 — AGIOS PETROS —

 A lengthy neighbouring stretch of pristine coast, the waters here are similarly pretty.
-Although sand speckled with bits of rock makes it slightly less comfortable if anyone wanted to roll around on the shore.
+Although sand speckled with bits of rock makes it slightly less comfortable if anyone wanted to roll around on the shore in their swims.
 Beach-shack type bars separated by makeshift bamboo dividers give it a hippie-chic appeal.
-Kaliva manages to layer on relaxed elegance with draped curtains, and is where we settle down.
+Kaliva distinguishes itself with the relaxed elegance of draped curtains, and is where we settle down.
 Perhaps it’s the friendly service, the sleepy sunset, or very decent tipples, but all is infectiously relaxing.

 Kaliva Beach Bar, Andros, Greece